-All BCF projects in Wokingham have access to local programme office support provided by the BCF programme manager and support officer.
+All BCF projects in Wokingham have access to local programme office support provided by the BCF programme manager, finance manager and support officer.
 These costs are split between all the Wokingham BCF projects.
+These costs are pending budget confirmation from 17/18 onwards and are therefore excluded at present (indicative cost circa £20,000).